KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 Today, Rust allows you to create an instance of a struct using a literal syntax.
 This requires all fields in the struct be assigned a value, and can't be used with private fields.
-It can also be inconvenient for large structs that usually receive the same values.
+It can also be inconvenient for large structs whose fields usually receive the same values.

 With the `..` syntax, values for missing fields can be taken from another struct.
-This is convenient for using `Default` to override just a few values on initialisation:
+For example, using `Default` to override just a few values on initialisation:

 ```rust
 #[derive(Default)]